 Medications for Vaginal Yeast Infection: Vaginal Suppositories and Creams

-- Fenticonazole (Gynoxin, Lomexin) – research shows that fenticonazole, clotrimazole and miconazole are equally efficient in treating vaginal yeast infection and produce minimum side effects
+- Fenticonazole (Gynoxin, Lomexin) – research shows that fenticonazole, clotrimazole, and miconazole are equally effective in treating vaginal yeast infection and produce minimum side effects

 - Nystatin (Mycostatin) – used in cases of infections with other Candida species immune to azole treatments